Professor Elie Tamer, Co-Director of Undergraduate Studies

 - Discrete Mathematics: Applied Mathematics 107; Mathematics 152, 155r; Computer Science 121, 124, 125

-- Modeling: Applied Mathematics 50, 91r, 115; Economics 985; or an approved advanced technical elective from outside of the student’s application area
+- Modeling and Approved Electives: Applied Mathematics 50, 91r, 115; Economics 985; or an approved advanced technical elective from outside of the student’s application area

 - Application: Five courses from an area of application in which mathematics has been substantively applied, selected to provide a coherent and cumulative introduction to mathematically-oriented aspects of the field.

 The number of required courses depends on the starting Math course (see Requirements above).

 Students starting in Math Ma or 1a: 15 courses